laserpointlabs/ODRAS/docs/project_todos.md

 [] data manager needs to be grouped by imports, and local project ontologies [] Ensure that the requirements.txt stays up to date.
 [] Add tabs to main screen to open more than one workbench at a time.
+[] Keep project questions as approved by the project and we can continue to test with these.

 ## 🎯 NEXT PRIORITIES